pablopenlop/gradewing_guide/docs/other.md

 ## Critical: Production Database Restoration
 !!! danger "Destructive restore of the Production Database"
-    All current data in 'GradewingDjango_production' will be overwritten with the selected backup file
+    All current data in `GradewingDjango_production` will be overwritten with the selected backup file

 #### 1. Connection to Hetzner and positioning in Gradewing from the terminal